PROFILE

 Delete removes the current route point.
 The Delete key also does this.

 Profile displays an elevation profile of the current route and draws a red line of the route on the map.
 Each rectangle of the checkerboard pattern is 1 mile wide and 1,000 feet high, with height scale exaggerated.
-Clicking the profile will move the map to that position in the route.
+Clicking the profile moves the map to that position in the route and zooms in on the profile.
 The profile cursor can be dragged as well.

-Link (browser only) copies to the clipboard a web link that will play back the current route with the current settings.
+Link (Web only) copies to the clipboard a web link that will play back the current route with the current settings.
 The link can be pasted from the clipboard into an email or web page.
 This web link is permanent and can be published for playback by anyone.
-Some browsers such as Windows Edge limit the size of a url, which may truncate longer routes.
+Some browsers limit the size of a url, which may truncate longer routes.

 Locate help